-Applicability Semester according to SPC
+Applicability Semester according to S

-Type of module
+Semester according to SPO Type of module

-PO 1. semester Compulsory module
+Compulsory module

 Required prerequisites for the participation in the module according to the SPO none

 Software engineering covers all phases of software development, from the initial idea to the tested and delivered system.
 This module introduces the fundamental principles and concepts of software engineering, focusing on systematic development processes, requirements engineering, and basic modelling techniques.
 It provides the foundation for advanced modules on Analysis and Design and Software Quality.